My Unfinished Business with Sicily - Part 1 - The West

 An Eclectic Architectural Journey

-Amidst a touch of dirt and rubble, this island shines as a captivating treasure trove of ancient, medieval, and Baroque architecture, sure to enchant anyone who explores its remarkable beauty!
+Amid a touch of dirt and rubble, this island still shines as a captivating treasure trove of ancient, medieval, and Baroque architecture, sure to enchant anyone who explores its remarkable beauty.

 Must-see sites